Skip to content

 Consuming data

-The return result of run() is a regular Javascript asynchronous generator.
+The return result of run() (or something else that makes a chain) is a regular Javascript asynchronous generator.
 This means you can use a for .. of loop or step through it manually.

 }